Please email with any questions!

 - Q. Do I have to work in DC?

 Yes.
-You must be working as a lawyer, for an “eligible” employer, providing civil legal services to low income or underserved DC residents in the District of Columbia.
+You must be working as a lawyer, for an “eligible” employer that provides civil legal services to low income or underserved DC residents in the District of Columbia.

 - Q. How do I know if an employer is “eligible” under the guidelines?

-The Foundation has published a list of eligible employers on its website at www.dcbarfoundation.org.
-Program guidelines provide that applicants must be employed full time or part time with a non-profit organization in the District of Columbia that provides civil legal services to the District’s low income or underserved, and that is eligible for funding from the DC Bar Foundation.
-Employers not currently on the list may contact the Foundation to provide information showing why they should be included.
-Requests must be in writing, on the organization’s letterhead and must be signed by the Executive Director of the organization or the Legal Services Director.
+The DC Bar Foundation keeps the most updated list of eligible employers here.
+Program guidelines provide that applicants must be employed full time or part time with a non-profit organization in the District of Columbia that provides civil legal services to the District’s low income or underserved and that is eligible for funding from the DC Bar Foundation.
+Employers not currently on the list must apply to be added via an application released in September and due in late October, every year.
+There is only one application cycle per year.

-- Q. My employer's not on the list of eligible employers, but I think it qualifies.
+- Q. My employer is not on the list of eligible employers, but I think it qualifies.
 What can I do?

 - Q. Do I have to live in DC?

 It depends.
 There are two sources of funding for the LRAP, and different rules apply.
-You must live in DC to be eligible for an LRAP under the publicly funded (“DC-LRAP”) program.
-However, under the Foundation ("DCBF-LRAP") LRAP guidelines, you can live in DC or in the surrounding jurisdictions.
+When you apply, the DC Bar Foundation will decide in which program to place you.
+You must live in DC to be eligible for an LRAP under the publicly funded LRAP, called DC LRAP.
+However, under the privately funded LRAP, called DCBF LRAP, you can live in DC or in the surrounding jurisdictions as long as you meet all other eligibility requirements.
 You must work in DC to qualify under either program.
-The major difference between the two programs is the residency requirement, which is a statutory requirement for the DC funded program.
-Read the Guidelines for each.
+The major difference between the two programs is the residency requirement, which is a statutory requirement for the publicly funded LRAP.
+Read the 2015 LRAP Guidelines, found here, for futher information on the differences between the two programs and other eligibility requirements.

 - Q. Does the income cap apply only to my adjusted gross income?

-The $77,250 income cap for 2014 (75,000 X 3% COLA, effective October 1st, 2013) applies to the applicant’s individual income.
-At the same time, the DC LRAP statute requires us to look at your adjusted gross income, which plainly may be affected by your spouse’s income.
-It is helpful in all cases for us to know the true economic circumstances of each applicant, so we can be in a position to apply the funds first to those with greatest need.
+The $79,567.50 salary cap for 2015 (75,000 X 3% COLA, effective October 1st, 2013) applies to the applicant’s individual income.
+At the same time, the DC LRAP statute requires us to look at your adjusted gross income (AGI), which plainly may be affected by other income (i.e. inheritance) or your spouse’s income.
+It is helpful in all cases for us to know the true economic circumstances of each applicant so we can be in a position to apply the funds first to those with greatest need.
 Thus, if an applicant has help in meeting their expenses – from a spouse, domestic partner, trust fund, or any other source – we should know that.
-There is a question on the application that lets applicants tell us whatever they think we should need to know about their personal circumstances.
+There is a question on the application that allows applicants to tell us about their personal circumstances.
 We have chosen an application process that is efficient and not too cumbersome; at the same time, we have an important stewardship role with these limited funds.
-We are looking to each person who applies for an LRAP to be forthcoming with us, and to share our goal of ensuring the integrity and longevity of this program.
+We are looking to each person who applies for an LRAP to be forthcoming with us and to share our goal of ensuring the integrity and longevity of this program.

 As to other ‘life circumstances’ that may make your personal situation one presenting more or less hardship than another applicant’s – the application has a question that allows individuals to tell us anything they think we need to know about their personal circumstances – an additional effort to achieve fairness in making loan decisions.